RStudio -- the Good, the Bad, the Ugly, and the Insufferable

 me some primitive editing functions.
 To further the

 aggravation, the window is not re-sizable, but rather offers a horizontal

-scrolling bar if your text is wider than 35 characters.
+scrolling bar if your text is wider than some small number of characters.
 Give me a break!

 Instead, you have to use the script editor (even though you're writing a